This resource page guides new employees through the onboarding process and provides you with quick access to frequently requested information.

 Other Important Considerations

-Visit the Professional Development website to explore classroom and eLearning opportunities available to UO employees.
+Visit the Learning and Development section to explore classroom and eLearning opportunities available to UO employees.

 Note: Some sections of this website are not available until you have your DuckID.